310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 Huh?
 C-Chi~chan-senpai?
 Hello?
 Talk to me!

-Uhh?
+Uhh\~?
 What just happened?
 The call was cut off all of a sudden!

 …Mmm, he won't pick up no matter how many times I call.
 I have a bad feeling about this… I'll try calling him again later.
 {% endbubble %}